-- The first track is a Dual-Degree Program with Flinders University, Australia in a 2+2 arrangement, in which the student can choose either a B.Sc. in Biomedical Nanotechnology or a B.Sc. in Forensic and Analytical Science. - The second track is a B.Sc.
+- The first track is a Dual-Degree Program with Flinders University, Australia in a 2+2 arrangement, in which the student will receive B.Sc. in Forensic and Analytical Science. - The second track is a B.Sc.
 (Chemistry) + M.Sc (Pharmacology) degrees in 4+1 arrangement with Faculty of Graduate Studies & Faculty of Medicine Siriraj Hospital. - The third track is a degree in chemistry.
 For high achievers the completion of their Chemistry degree courses is possible at the end of their Junior year.
 Their I-Design courses in their senior year can be used to create a personalized education, leading to another minor or certificates.